Halifax Panthers: 2003–2008: relegation and financial difficulties

-2009–present: rebuilding and championship success
+2009–2025: rebuilding and championship success

 In the 2009 Challenge Cup Halifax came within moments of reaching the quarter-finals, losing by one point in extra time to Castleford.
 They also lost the final of the Co-Operative Championship to Barrow 26-18.
 However, Barrow were later stripped of the title due to salary cap breaches.
 In April 2010, with the club on a sound financial footing, Howard Posner stepped down as chairman and was replaced by long time supporter and director Michael Steele.
 In 2010, Halifax won the Co-Operative Championship, beating Featherstone Rovers 23–22 in the final after extra time.
 It was the first trophy Halifax had won in 23 years.
 But the club were not promoted back to Super League as promotion to super league was on a franchise basis at that time.

 In 2011, Halifax reached the Northern Rail Cup Final at Bloomfield Road, Blackpool, losing narrowly to Leigh in the last minute.
 They were also unable to defend their Championship title, losing heavily to Sheffield Eagles in the play-offs.
 Karl Harrison took over as head coach at the end of the season.

 The following season, Halifax made it to the final of the Northern Rail Cup but this time were victorious over favourites Featherstone Rovers beating them 21–12 in a match watched by over 7,000 spectators.
 In 2015 Halifax finished the regular season in the top four of the Championship, earning them a place in the qualifiers.
 Despite being the lowest ranked team in the competition, and part-time, they beat promotion favourites Leigh and Sheffield Eagles to finish 6th out of 8, and secured improved central funding for 2016.